randy3k/AlignTab/README.md

 Named patterns
 ------------
 To make it easier to remember complex patterns, you can save them in a dictionary in the settings file.
+To edit the patterns, go to `Preferences -> Package Settings -> AlignTab -> Settings`.
 Use the name as key and the regex as value.
 These patterns are included in the default file:

 ```